hiprez/felixandfetch-RF/README.md

-# Felix & Fetch Products
+# Felix & Fetch RF

+Named after one of the great software engineers of his time, this repo submits Shopify orders via the AJAX API.<br />
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts